 Reckless driving is a gross misdemeanor, of which RCW 9A.20.021 defines as punishable by up to one year in jail, a maximum fine of $5,000, or both.
 It will result in a criminal conviction being placed on that persons court record.

-Also, any person convicted of reckless driving will have a mandatory license or permit to drive suspension by DOL for a minimum of thirty days.
+Also, any person convicted of reckless driving can expect a mandatory license or permit to drive suspension by DOL for a minimum of thirty days.

 A person who is convicted of reckless driving as a result of a driving under the influence charge will be required to install an ignition interlock device on all vehicles driven by that person if they have one or more prior similar offenses within the last seven years, or if the reckless driving conviction was the result of a vehicular homicide or assault while under the influence.

-The statute for Racing is RCW 46.61.530, which says “Any person or persons who wilfully compare or contest relative speeds by operation of one or more motor vehicles shall be guilty of racing.”
+The statute for Racing is RCW 46.61.530, which says “Any person or persons who willfully compare or contest relative speeds by operation of one or more motor vehicles shall be guilty of racing.”